 Creating New Offerings Post-Sale

-Another place you'll see changes will be when adding Offerings Post-Sale* (to Active Projects).
+Another place you'll see changes pertains to adding Offerings Post-Sale* (to Active Projects).
 Once a Project is Active, we don't want to make assumptions about which Deal you want to associate each new Offering to.
 As result, any new Offerings you create Post-Sale will be added to the Project in a new section called "Offerings without Deal Association".
 What you'll find in Offerings without Deal Association:

 - Offerings you've added to the Project Post-Sale